major/txlf24-tech-career/slides.md

 ## Cutting a path

-Share knowledge and experience with others in an easily consumable way. <!-- .element: class="fragment" -->
+Share knowledge and experience with others in an easily consumable way.

-Mentor others and be mentored.  <!-- .element: class="fragment" -->
+Mentor others and be mentored.

-Build a well-worn path for others to follow. <!-- .element: class="fragment" -->
+Build a well-worn path for others to follow.

 ---